 “Exactly, and I’m sure you’ll be a better person because of that.
 Oh, and there was another thing.
 Dumbledore’s arranged another Order meeting for next Thursday.
 He says that there’s been an important breakthrough, and it’s a must that we all attend.”
-Kingsley lowered his voice with the mention of the Order.

 “I’ll make sure I’m there.”
 I felt oddly excited about the news of another meeting.
 The last one had certainly been interesting.
 “Does that mean I’m free to go then?”

 “Well, you know there’s that massive stack of paperwork which needs to be filled… No, I’m just joking.
 You go and have fun, and try and not end up in St. Mungo’s by doing so,” Kingsley teased.
 Stupid git.
 He treated me like I was his younger sister far too often.
 Then again, I abused that right by using it to beat him up.

 “Cheers, Kingsley!
 Make sure you let Dawlish know that you actually let me go, and that I didn’t leave on my free will.
 He seemed to be under the impression that I’ve been dying to get away.”